anasely/DS/README.md

     - 3) The third part is called the next pointer, which contains the address of the succeeding node in the list.

 ## Header Linked List
+- Header linked lists are a special type of linked list which always contain a special node, called the header node, at the beginning.
+This header node usually contains vital information about the linked list, like the total number of nodes in the list, whether the list is sorted or not, and so on.
+There are two types of header linked lists, which include
+    - 1) Grounded Header Linked List – This linked list stores a unique value NULL in the address field (next part) of the last node of the list.
+    - Circular Header Linked List – This linked list stores the address of the header node in the address field (next part) of the last node of the list.

 ## Applications of linked list
 ##### Consider a polynomial 10x2 + 6x + 9.
 In this polynomial, every indi- vidual term consists of two parts: first, a coefficient, and second, a power.
 Here, the coefficients of the expression are 10, 6, and 9, and 2, 1, and 0 are the respective powers of the coefficients.
 Now, every individual term can be represented using a node of the linked list.
 The following figure shows how a polynomial expression can be represented using a linked list